coreyfein/nyt-crossword-data/README.md

 When prompted, enter the date range you'd like to get solve time data for.

 A new Chrome window will open up to a login page.
-Let it load fully, then click "Continue with Apple."
+Let it load fully, then click either "Continue with Apple" or "Continue with Facebook."
 (If you try to login normally, it will detect that a "robot" is trying to login.
-Google login also does not seem to work, and I didn't try Facebook since Apple works.)
+Google login also does not seem to work.)

-In the popup window, enter your Apple ID -- it must be the same email address that you use for your NYT Games subscription.
-If it has not been linked yet, you'll be asked if you want to link it (say yes).

-Enter your Apple password, and then the security code (assuming it requires two-factor login).
+In the popup window, follow the prompts to enter your Apple or Facebook login credentials.
+This may include Two-Factor Authentication.

-When asked, select "Trust" to trust the browser and keep you logged in while the script runs.
+If asked, select "Trust" to trust the browser and keep you logged in while the script runs.

+After you complete the login, close the popup window if it doesn't close automatically.

-Select "Continue" to complete the login.
-The popup window should close, and the main Chrome window should redirect to the puzzle for the first date in your date range.
+The main Chrome window should redirect to the puzzle for the first date in your date range.
 You can follow progress in Terminal -- a dictionary with all solve times retrieved will print as each day's time is retrieved.

 The CSV will be saved in the same directory as the script.